-Tommy is Group Executive Board Director for the Carey Group and joined the business in 1991.
+Tommy is Group Chief Operating Officer for the Carey Group and joined the business in 1991.
 He holds a HND in Civil Engineering and has over 20 years’ experience, starting out as a site engineer and progressing through contract management roles within the Carey business, delivering many of the businesses civil engineering contracts.

 Tommy contributes significantly to the strategic direction of the Group and the focused growth and expansion within key markets, particularly in the civil engineering and retail sectors across England and Wales.
 First and foremost he is passionate about the establishment of safe working practices and embedding the Safe Home Every Day culture across our sites.
 He also champions the development of our young engineers, surveyors and supervisors.

 When I started back in 1990 I started as an assistant engineer with Careys Civil Engineering, so I've been able to meet people all over the business.
 It’s great to have friends in the various Group companies and see how they're growing and developing.
 Careys Civil Engineering has grown enormously since I joined them nearly 30 years ago and the leadership team has grown with Martin McGuire, Bjourn Bigley and Steve Regan.

 A large part of what I do now is about supporting the different Group companies - I'm focused on providing support and developing the businesses that need it the most.
 That's obviously really rewarding as we want to grow everyone together and build a really strong group of businesses.

 As a Group we used to be quite focused on London and the South East which came with it's risks and concerns.
 Diversifying across multiple sectors has helped us to grow away from this as well as build our retail and energy portfolios.
 We don’t shy away from risk but we focus on putting the right team in place so that we can handle the risk and then building a framework relationship so we get some stability within the pipeline moving forward.